 Heath served as the associate director of a statewide policy council, the historic Christian Civic League of Maine.
 Four years later, he was appointed executive director of the League for the next sixteen years.
 In this capacity Heath lobbied and worked successfully on a variety of issues with governors, legislators, activists, and political appointees.

-After twenty-five years of public service in Maine, Heath is now campaigning as a Write In candidate for governor.
+After twenty-five years of public service in Maine, Heath is now serving the state he loves as a Park Ranger.

-He makes his home in Augusta, with his wife of thirty-nine years, who is a professional singer and songwriter.
-They are proud grandparents, with three grown sons, two of whom are married, giving them six grandchildren so far.
+He makes his home in Augusta, with his wife of forty-one years, who is a professional singer and songwriter.
+They are proud grandparents, with three grown sons, two of whom are married, giving them seven grandchildren so far.
 The Heaths’ two youngest sons served with distinction as active-duty US Marine sergeants, and their oldest son is chief operating officer at a successful cyber-security company.